 Hanson, who has a real estate consulting practice, goes on to say: “Hard-core speculation is back – some 40% of all transactions according to my calcs — complete with occupancy and appraisal fraud, process incompetence, willful blindness, and relationship-driven dissonance in lending, just like 2003 to 2007.”

 While Hanson does not provide a source link for his assertion about the escalating fraud in the mortgages and appraisals, the CoreLogic article linked above explains that rising mortgage fraud is associated with purchase mortgages and the RealtyTrac data shows a huge spike in purchase mortgages coming from individual investors.

 This is “old wine in a new bottle.”
 The housing market has once again become infested with rampant speculation and fraud.
 I will have more on this topic soon, including a discussion about how the National Association of Realtors manipulates its existing home sales data to the extent that it has become highly misleading.

 I am confident that we’re about to see this housing bubble 2.0 collapse.
 I know that in the entire metropolitan Denver area home listings are quickly escalating and homes are now sitting on the market.
 I get “price change” alerts in my email several times a day now from REColorado.
 The higher end of the market – over $800k – is literally flooded with inventory.

-With auto sales now apparently turning down, once the rug is pulled out from under the housing market this country faces an economic collapse.
+With auto sales now apparently turning down, once the rug is pulled out from under the housing market with a wave of those accused of mortgage fraud this country faces an economic collapse.
 The biggest problem for the elitists trying to hold this up is that they are out of interest rate bullets and if they announce QE4 it will signal a helpless and desperate attempt to revive an economic corpse.